1. Who can apply?

 17. Will I have access to an ATM?

 Yes.
 You can use an ATM at the airport to withdraw shekels.
-After the airport, you will not have access to ATMs or moneychangers until Day 3 of the tour (Tiberias).
+After the airport, you will not have access to ATMs or moneychangers until about Day 2 of the tour (Tiberias).
+International credit cards are accepted nearly everywhere during your stay.

 19. Do you accommodate special dietary needs?

-We try our best to accommodate every dietary need, however, we cannot guarantee that we will be able to meet all request.
+We try our best to accommodate every dietary need, however, we cannot guarantee that we will be able to meet all requests.

 20. When should I register?